 NOSI (Naval Open Source Intelligence) is a digital library of world naval operational news curated from open source intelligence.
-Links to naval operational news stories are posted daily after scanning over 100 international news sources.
+Links to naval operational news stories are posted daily after scanning hundreds international news sources.

 - What is the purpose of NOSI?